 We also wish to thank all those in advance who will lead in different ways, contribute, volunteer, organize, participate; and most of all join us as we minister to our God in prayer and worship.

-This website is brought to you by the same people that have organized the Queensland National Day of Prayer & Fasting event for the last 7 years (2011 to 2017) at the Queensland Parliament House in Alice St Brisbane City and then Brisbane City Hall.
+This website is brought to you by the same people that have organized the Queensland or Brisbane National Day of Prayer & Fasting event for the since 2011 starting at the Queensland Parliament House Brisbane City, then Brisbane City Hall in 2017, then Sommerville House in 2018, then River City Church in 2019, then King George Square in Feb 2020.
 In the past these events have attracted numerous language groups and denominations including protestant, evangelical, charismatic, pentecostal and catholic and everything in between, with most people coming from around the South East Queensland area.

-The team that have organized the National Day of Prayer Events in Brisbane at Parliament House, currently consists of Wesley Leake and Marilyn & David Rowsome from the National Committee for the ‘National Day of Prayer & Fasting’.
-Wesley Leake also runs a ministry called Business Blessings http://businessblessings.com.au/.
-Marilyn and David Rowsome are the hardworking people behind the Canberra Declaration http://www.canberradeclaration.org.au/ .
-Their full bio can also be found on www.nationaldayofprayer.com.au website.
-Other volunteers include, Ann a leader from the Generation Fire Brisbane Team http://www.generationfire.com.au/, and various other volunteers (past and present) who we appreciate very much (or who may not want their names published here)!
+The team that have organized the National Day of Prayer Events in Brisbane at Parliament House, currently consists of Wesley Leake from the National Committee for the ‘National Day of Prayer & Fasting’, see also nationaldayofprayer.org.au/about/team/ and Sally.
+Wesley Leake also runs a ministry called Business Blessings businessblessings.com.au/.
+Sally came me on board to coordinate the monthly prayer meetings (contact her via firstname.lastname@example.org).
+(Marilyn and David Rowsome who were heavily involved before, have stepped back to retire from their previous involvement in the Canberra Declaration.)
+Various other leaders and volunteers over many years (past and present) who we appreciate very much (or who are the shy type …. that may not want their names published here) have also contributed and continue to do so!